top of page

 Who can do it ?

-Any 18 years old certified Open Water Diver with good buoyancy control or 15 year olds diving with their parent or guardian.
+Any certified Open Water Diver aged 18 or older with good buoyancy control can participate.
+Additionally, 15-year-olds can join if they are diving with a parent or guardian.

 Is it difficult ?

-Obviously a good mastery of buoyancy skills is a prime necessity.
-You must be able to avoid bouncing and dragging fins on the ground, for your safety and for the conversation of the very fragile cave systems.
-It is not difficult, you only need to be a descent diver.
+Having good buoyancy control is essential.
+You need to avoid bouncing and dragging fins on the ground for your safety and to preserve the fragile cave systems.
+It is not difficult as long as you are a competent diver with decent skills.

 What kind of equipment do I need ?

-You will use the normal recreational equipment, without snorkel, gloves or knifes.
+You'll need your regular recreational diving equipment, excluding snorkels, gloves, and knives.
 We will provide you with the necessary lights if needed.

 Can I take pictures ?